Small Town Rodeos And The Wild West

 As soon as the steer is lying down, the wrestler lets go of the horns and they both get up and go their separate ways.

 Team roping requires two ropers, a header, and heeler.
 The steer runs out of the middle of three chutes and gets a head start.

 The first rider, the header, tries to throw his rope around the head of the steer and makes it turn in a quarter circle.
 The other rider, the heeler, then attempts to rope the hind legs of the steer.
 Lots of skill is required to do that.
 If only one leg is caught, there is a five-second penalty.
 It is amazing to watch the horses doing their job.

 The clock is stopped when there is no slack in the ropes and the horses are facing each other.

-In this event, the cowboy is riding an unbroke horse.
+In this event, the cowboy is riding a unbroke horse.
 He brings his own saddle, together with a braided rein, spurs with dull rowels, and chaps.
 The saddle has no saddle horn, I’m sure you figure out why.

-The rider holds onto a thick rope which is attached to the halter on the horse.
+The rider holds onto a thick rope that is attached to the halter on the horse.
 Therefore, there is no bit and the nose strap is 2-3 inches wide in order to spread the pressure over a larger area.

 To qualify, the rider must have his boots over the break of the horse’s shoulders until the horse has completed his first jump out of the chute.